-The procedures listed in this section are current for cab display module (CDM) software version C414 and windrower control module (WCM) E221.
-The WCM is supplied pre-loaded with the latest released version of the operating software.
+The procedures listed in this section are current for cab display module (CDM) software version C507 and windrower control module (WCM) E228.
+The WCM is supplied preloaded with the latest released version of the operating software.
 Any subsequent updates will be made available via internet download from the MacDon Dealer Portal (https://portal.macdon.com).

-Screens may appear differently if running newer or older versions of software, and not all features are available for every machine.
+Screens may appear differently if running newer or older versions of software, and not all features are available on every machine.